trentgillin/Doctor_Who/doctor_who.md

 Doctor Who Text Analysis
 ------------------------

 For my next project I wanted to perform a text analysis, and what could be better then analyzing my favorite tv show Doctor Who!
-Doctor Who is a sci-fi show that comes on BBC, it is also currently the longest running sci-fi.
+Doctor Who is a sci-fi show that comes on BBC, it is also the longest running sci-fi.
 I highly recommend it if you have not already seen it.I would like to take a moment to say that as part of my analysis, I try to understand the characters motivation and might discuss their backstory or how they got to a certain point.
 With all that in mind, as the infamous Dr.River Song would say, "Spoilers."
 You have been warned!

-Ok let's get down to analyzing some data!
+Ok, let's get down to analyzing some data!
 To begin I created a function that webscrapes the desired lines for the desired doctor and then creates a dataframe with three columns: Value, speaker, dialogue.
 The value is the sem-processed script, where each speaker has their own row, the speaker is the one saying the text, and the dialogue is their text.
 The code for the function can be found in the webscraping\_function.R file.
 This function requires two arguments: the url where you are getting the specific script and then the doctor whose time period you are scraping.
 The doctor argument will be placed within the speaker column so make sure to enter your text as you would want to see it.
-As a warning this function might take a few seconds to run.
+As a warning, this function might take a few seconds to run.

 Webscraping the Transcripts
 ===========================